wompking/carminiteblocks/README.md

 ## Disclaimer

-Warranty is void if trying to push or pull Carminite Blocks-added custom blocks with pistons.
+Warranty is void when pushing or pulling Carminite Blocks-added custom blocks with one-tick piston pulses.
 Anti-Builders are very laggy; don't use more than maybe 4 in a tight region.
 Any lore, plot, or any other types of holes are not covered by me, and are instead covered by an antimemetically-shielded perception field.

 <img src="https://media.discordapp.net/attachments/761101923088334861/762165511496007690/ql_67c17936369813abecd291438f1132d2_l3.png" width="1200">